 Reading the pattern

 While Mark Fisher pointed out that the sushi roll reversal consists of five to ten patterns, it should be mentioned that neither of those numbers or durations of the bars should be considered as set-in-stone.
 The number of bar patterns may differ.
 As a trader, you must identify the pattern, which may be the best fit for the trade.
-You must learn to identify trends based on the stock or commodity you choose to trade, using a time-frame, which matches your overall preferred trading time.
+You must learn to identify trends based on the stock or commodity you choose to trade, using a timeframe, which matches your overall preferred trading time.

 Fisher also explains a second trend reversal pattern.
 The pattern is recommended for traders who can stay invested for the longer term, and it is known as the outside reversal week.
-This pattern resembles the sushi-roll pattern in most ways, except that it relies on daily data of a trading week, starting every Monday and ending on every Friday.
-By taking a total of two trading weeks or ten trading days, the pattern occurs at the time when five-day trading inside week is imminently followed by an outside week, also referred to as an engulfing week, comprising of higher highs and lower lows.
+This pattern resembles the sushi-roll pattern in most ways, except that it relies on daily data of a trading week, starting every Monday and ending every Friday.
+By taking a total of two trading weeks or ten trading days, the pattern occurs at the time when five-day trading inside a week is imminently followed by an outside week, also referred to as an engulfing week, comprising of higher highs and lower lows.

-For most of us, the sushi roll conjures up a sumptuous Japanese delicacy featuring cured fish, rice and wasabi.
+For most of us, the sushi roll conjures up a sumptuous Japanese delicacy featuring cured fish, rice, and wasabi.
 However, in the context of the stock market, the sushi roll is a stock activity pattern that helps analyse the performance of a stock and to predict upcoming trends.
 To understand the sushi roll reversal pattern in detail, you can reach out to our experts at Angel One.